artorias-developer/cobalt/docs/github-pages/website/docs/development/local-installation.md

 ## Requirements

-**Operating System**: Linux or macOS is recommended.
+**Operating system**: Linux or macOS is recommended.
 Windows users should use WSL2, since the project relies on Unix shell scripts and Make.

+**Git**: Required to clone the Cobalt repository.
+Install it via `apt install git` on Linux or `brew install git` on macOS.

 **Make**: Used to run common development commands.
 Install it via your package manager, e.g. `apt install make` on Ubuntu or `brew install make` on macOS.